Peter Hendee Brown, FAIA, FAICP, Ph.D.

 Experience

-I am a licensed architect and certified planner and over the past 30 years I have worked in architecture, government administration, real estate development, and as an independent consultant, serving in the roles of architect, owner, developer, and owner’s representative.
-I have worked for public, private, and non-profit clients and my project experience has ranged from small to large, new construction to adaptive reuse, and from concept design and entitlements through construction and occupancy.
-Through this experience I have developed a unique multi-disciplinary approach that I bring to all of my work.
+I am a licensed architect and certified planner and over the past 35 years I have worked in architecture, local government administration, real estate development, and as an independent consultant, serving in the roles of architect, owner, developer, owner’s representative, and management consultant.
+I have worked for public, private, and non-profit clients and my project experience has ranged from small to large, new construction to adaptive reuse, and from planning, concept design, and entitlements through construction and occupancy.
+I have also advised on organizational development, executive search, stakeholder perceptions surveys, efficiency studies, and other management consulting work.

 Approach

-The work I do is usually called owner’s representative services but I consider my role to be far broader than basic design and construction project management.
-I serve as an advisor, advocate, counselor, and team member, helping to envision, plan, and implement complex design and construction projects from beginning to end.
-Being able to see problems from different viewpoints helps me to facilitate discussions between stakeholders that lead to better decisions for my clients — the people responsible for planning, designing, building, owning, and operating major urban projects on a day-to-day basis.
+I serve as an advisor, advocate, counselor, and team member, helping to envision, plan, and implement big, complex, one-time design and construction projects and other consulting assignments from beginning to end.
+Being able to see problems from different viewpoints helps me to facilitate discussions between stakeholders that lead to better decisions for my clients.

 Value

-Most important, I help my clients achieve their long-term objectives by providing supplemental capacity required to implement big, complex, non-recurring projects.
+I help my clients achieve their long-term objectives by providing supplemental capacity required to implement challenging, non-recurring projects.
 I help identify and fill the gaps in expertise and effort between team members and make connections between disciplines.
-I can lead, facilitate, or follow and my experience and personal style allow me to communicate effectively up, down, and sideways.
+I can lead, facilitate, or follow, and my experience and personal style allow me to communicate effectively up, down, and sideways.
 I reduce stress and increase productivity for my clients and other team members by allowing for a more balanced deployment of resources.
 My job is to make it easier for my clients to do their jobs.

 Curriculum Vitae